shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - add cron overview ([#1407](https://github.com/shopsys/shopsys/pull/1407))
     - update your files using [this diff](https://github.com/shopsys/project-base/commit/fdac77abc9fd7f167ccd544f4691ee25b2de169d)

+- update your aplication to do not change product availability to default when availability can not be calculated immediately ([#1659](https://github.com/shopsys/shopsys/pull/1659))
+    - see #project-base-diff to update your project

 ### Tools

 - apply coding standards checks on your `app` folder ([#1306](https://github.com/shopsys/shopsys/pull/1306))